Take Control of Your Health

 If you’re like most people, you’re coming out of the fog of holiday food and festivities feeling a little bloated and sluggish.
 You’ve been putting off changes in habits or routines for the last few months, knowing that your willpower would be weaker during the holidays.

-And now it’s time.
-It’s January 2020, and you know it’s time to make some changes.
+And now it’s time, time to make some changes.
 But what exactly are you going to do, and why?
 People make health goals for lots of different reasons.

 - Maybe you’re in good health overall but don’t feel as energized and fulfilled as you’d like.